Modprobe Command in Linux – A Beginner’s Guide

 Also read: Steps to Install Intel Graphic Drivers on Ubuntu 20.04LTS

-What is a kernel module?
+What is a Linux kernel module?

 A kernel module is an object file that contains code that can be loaded and unloaded to the kernel as per need.
 When loaded, it will extend the kernel functionality without ever needing to reboot the kernel itself.

-This way developers don’t have to write monolithic code for all services and functions.
+This way, developers don’t have to write monolithic code for all services and functions.
 Think of the Linux kernel as a huge lego structure, onto which you can add another lego piece (module) without any difficulty.

 Device drivers are a good example of kernel modules.